evanthegrayt/spoonerize/README.md

 spoonerism.logfile_name = '~/.cache/spoonerize/spoonerize.csv'
 spoonerism.save
 ```

-## Rules of the Game
-- Each word drops its leading consonant group and takes the leading consonant
-group of the next word.
-- If the word has no leading consonants, nothing is dropped, but it still
-receives the next word's leading consonants if it has any.
-- If the next word has no leading consonants, the current word receives no
-consonants, but will still lose its own if it has any.
-- When being "lazy", common words ("the", "his", etc.) remain unchanged.
-- If the word to pull from is excluded, that word is skipped, and you pull the
-leading consonants from the next non-excluded word.
-- "Q" and "U" should stay together (like "queen").
-- A lot of the time, the words won't look how they're supposed to sound, as you
-go by how the word *used* to sound, not how it's spelled.
-For instance,
-`$ spoonerize two new cuties` becomes "no cew twuties", but it would be
-pronounced "new coo tooties", as the words retain their original sounds.

 ## Self Promotion
 I do these projects for fun, and I enjoy knowing that they're helpful to people.